Mike Bailey (wrestler): DDT Pro-Wrestling (2016–2020)

-Impact Wrestling (2021–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2021–2024)

-On October 31, 2021, Bailey signed a contract with Impact Wrestling, offered by Impact executive Scott D'Amore after his match against Josh Alexander at Destiny Wrestling's Raising Hell.
-D’Amore has confirmed Bailey is expected to debut in the first part of 2022.

-Bailey competed on the Hard To Kill pre-show in his debut match in Impact, winning a four-way match against Ace Austin, Laredo Kid, and Chris Bey.
+On October 31, 2021, Bailey signed a contract with Impact Wrestling, offered by Impact executive Scott D'Amore after their match against Josh Alexander at Destiny Wrestling's Raising Hell.
+Bailey competed on the Hard To Kill pre-show in their debut match in Impact, winning a four-way match against Ace Austin, Laredo Kid, and Chris Bey.